angusdowling/angusdowli.ng/src/content/notes/on-confidence.md

 Another trap we fall into is external validation.
 Sometimes you might want to impress your parents, your boss, your colleagues, your friends (or people you wish were your friends).

 This external validation can be intoxicating.
 Hearing praise can be euphoric.
 Hearing criticism can be crushing.
+It's easy to start using it as a measure of how well you're doing in life, but that's a trap.

 The problem with relying on others for validation is that you empower them to determine who you are and what you're worth.
 Worse, it reinforces the belief that your outcomes define you.
 And if you wait for validation before acting, it may never come.